epilot-dev/aws-lambda-utility-middlewares/README.md

 ## Middlewares

-- [LargeResponseHandlerMiddleware](./packages/large-response-middleware/), AWS Lambdas have a known limitation regarding the payload size of their responses, which is set to 6MB.
-This middleware enables a service to log and save large responses to an S3 bucket, thus given developers the ability to look into and debug the cause of such large response.
-Additionally, this middleware also accepts a special header, that will enable it to reply to the client with a payload $ref pointing to the payload stored in S3.
-This enables clients to recover gracefully, will they wish to do so.
+- [LargeResponseHandlerMiddleware](./packages/large-response-middleware/), AWS Lambdas have a known limitation regarding the payload size of their responses, currently 6MB.
+This middleware enables a service to log and save large responses to an S3 bucket, thus allowing developers to look into the cause of those large responses.
+This middleware also accepts a special header that enables the rewrite of the response with a $ref pointing to the large response stored in S3, allowing clients to recover gracefully.

 ## Contributing
 The packages under this repo are free and open source software.
 PRs welcome!